 All of these sites allow you to search according to the parameters decided in Step 1, though the options may vary slightly from one to the next.
 The more specific you can be with your needs, the better you’ll be able to narrow your options.

 You’ll probably notice that the prices for individual rooms you see on these sites will be pretty similar but not always identical.
 Sometimes sites will have agreements with hotels to sell discounted rooms.
-These sites might also run promotions that will give you a certain percentage off any hotel booking.
+Also, these sometimes run promotions that will give you a discount on any hotel booking.

-You want to be careful to note that the price includes all fees and taxes, so be sure to read the fine print.
-Understanding the total cost of the room is the only way to compare apples to apples when you’re doing this search.
+You want to be sure you understand whether the price includes all fees and taxes, so read the fine print.
+Knowing the total cost of the room is the only way to compare apples to apples when you’re doing this search.

 3. Book a Refundable Room